Basic

 Soft skills are often called...

-c people skills
+b people skills

-d light skills
+d vocational skills

 Question 3: